udacity/reactnd-project-readable-starter/api-server/README.md

 )
 ```

+You can use the [`BooksAPI.js`](https://github.com/udacity/reactnd-project-myreads-starter/blob/master/src/BooksAPI.js) file from the MyReads Project as a guide for designing your own API calls for this project.

 ### Comment Counts
 Posts retrieved in a list or individually now contain comment counts in the format `post: { commentCount: 0 }`.
 This should make it easier to display the number of comments a post has without having to call the comments endpoint for each post.
 This count is updated whenever a comment is added or deleted via the `POST /comments` or `DELETE /comments/:id` endpoints.